Effort Survey Improvements

 We tested four methods of collecting effort information from shore and private boat recreational anglers:

-- A mixed-mode telephone and mail-based survey.
+- A mixed-mode telephone and mail survey.

-- Mail-based surveys produce timely effort estimates.
+- Mail surveys produce timely effort estimates.

-- Mail-based surveys can be more efficient and less expensive when fishing license and registration lists are used to identify potential anglers from samples drawn from a mailing address database.
+- Mail surveys can be more efficient and less expensive when fishing license and registration lists are used to identify potential anglers from samples drawn from a mailing address database.
 (Too many anglers are unlicensed for licenses and registrations to be our sole source of angler contact information.)

 In 2014, a cross-disciplinary Transition Team made up of state partners, scientists, stock assessors, and managers oversaw the development of a plan (PDF, 34 pages) to support our transition from the CHTS to the FES.
-This plan ensured potential impacts to science and management processes were thought-out and accounted for before we transitioned to a new sampling design.
+This plan ensured potential impacts to science and management processes were thought-out and accounted for before we transitioned to a new survey design.

 In 2014, the MRIP Transition Team developed a plan to support our transition from the CHTS to the FES.

-In 2015, 2016, and 2017, the FES was conducted alongside the telephone-based CHTS to estimate shore and private boat recreational fishing effort in Hawaii and on the Atlantic and Gulf coasts.
+In 2015, 2016, and 2017, the FES was conducted alongside the CHTS to estimate shore and private boat recreational fishing effort in Hawaii and on the Atlantic and Gulf coasts.

 Developing a Calibration Model